Tuftsin: Augmentation of Tumor Necrosis Factor

 Injection of tuftsin intraperitoneally increases the formulation of TNF in serum and supernatants of cultured splenic and peritoneal adherent cells.
 This was also demonstrated in vitro using HL60 leukemia cells.

 Immunmodulating activity

 Tuftsin acts at the level of antigen processing.
 Antigen uptake by T-lymphocytes is enhanced when a given antigen is processed in the presence of tuftsin.
-Maximal effect was measured at tuftsin concentration 5 x 10^{−8} M. This process is highly specific and dependent on the structural integrity of tuftsin.
+Maximal effect was measured at tuftsin concentration 5 × 10^{−8} M. This process is highly specific and dependent on the structural integrity of tuftsin.
 Tuftsin-antigen complexes are very immunogenic.
 The number of antigen-forming cells increases following injections of tuftsin T-dependent antigen.
 Tuftsin enhances the antigen-dependent cell-mediated immunity.
 Spleen cell cytotoxicity is augmented to a significant degree.

 Effect of cell cytotoxicity

 The enhancement of antitumour immune response by immunomodulators is capable of stimulating reticuloendothelial and T-cell-mediated tumour destruction.
 The effect of tuftsin on augmentation of cellular cytotoxicity was evaluated both in vitro and in vivo.